ViolaSangut/30-Days-DevOps-Challenge---Weather-Dashboard/README.md

 # 30-Days-DevOps-Challenge
 # Weather-Dashboard

-DAy 1: This project focuses on creating a python app that collects weather data using the OpenWeather API and stores it in a AWS S3.
+DAY 1: This project focuses on creating a python app that collects weather data using the OpenWeather API and stores it in a AWS S3.